 5.3.4.2 Test conditions

 The EUT shall be operating in standby mode.
 The EUT shall be ready to transmit, but with no transmissions commanded externally and with no transmissions internally generated.
+This test need not be performed at extreme test conditions.

 5.3.4.3 Method of measurement